Junkpilepunk/binary_clock/README.md

-# binary_clock
+# binary clock
-Workspace and Instructions to bild a binary clock
+Workspace and Instructions to bild a binary clock with the Raspberry pi and a little bit of hardware.

+# Actual status
+-in development
-very early stage
+-very early stage

-uncommented program

-status: planning
+# last things done
+I have written a python script for the operations and the output on the LED-matrix of the SenseHat / SenseHat Emulator.